duncombe/centos-instance/personal-vbox-install.md

 # Installation of a system on personal VirtualBox instance

 Should investigate `vagrant` for controlling VirtualBox.
+Hints about `vagrant` can be found in the [unidata python workshop](https://github.com/duncombe/unidata-python-workshop/blob/master/VAGRANT_README.md) material (original [here](https://github.com/Unidata/unidata-python-workshop/blob/master/VAGRANT_README.md)).

 ## Installation Steps